voertler/uvm-systemc/INSTALL.md

 ## Specifying the System Type

-Some features cannot be automatically determined by `configure' unless it can detect the host type on which the package will run.
+Some features cannot be automatically determined by `configure` unless it can detect the host type on which the package will run.
-If it prints a message that it cannot determine the host type, use the `--host=TYPE' option to define it.
-TYPE can either be a short system name, such as `sun4', or a canonical name with three fields:
+If it prints a message that it cannot determine the host type, use the `--host=TYPE` option to define it.
+TYPE can either be a short system name, such as `sun4`, or a canonical name with three fields:

      CPU-COMPANY-SYSTEM

-See the `config.sub' file for details about the values of each field.
-If the `config.sub' file is not included in the package, the package does not need to know the host type.
+See the `config.sub` file for details about the values of each field.
+If the `config.sub` file is not included in the package, the package does not need to know the host type.

-If you are building compiler tools for cross-compiling, you can also use the `--target=TYPE' option to select the type of system for which the code is produced and the `--build=TYPE' option to select the type of system on which you are compiling the package.
+If you are building compiler tools for cross-compiling, you can also use the `--target=TYPE` option to select the type of system for which the code is produced and the `--build=TYPE` option to select the type of system on which you are compiling the package.

 ## Sharing Defaults

-You can set the default values that `configure' scripts share by creating a site shell script called `config.site'.
-This file contains the default values for variables like `CC', `cache_file', and `prefix'.
+You can set the default values that `configure` scripts share by creating a site shell script called `config.site`.
+This file contains the default values for variables like `CC`, `cache_file`, and `prefix`.
-The `configure' script looks for the `config.site' file in the following search precedence:
+The `configure` script looks for the `config.site` file in the following search precedence:

   1. PREFIX/share/config.site

   2. PREFIX/etc/config.site

-Alternatively, you can set the `CONFIG_SITE' environment variable to the site script path.
+Alternatively, you can set the `CONFIG_SITE` environment variable to the site script path.

 > **Note**
-> The `configure' script for some systems does not look for a site script.
+> The `configure` script for some systems does not look for a site script.

 ## Operation Controls

-The `configure' script recognizes the following options to control its
+The `configure` script recognizes the following options to control its
 operation:

-`--cache-file=FILE'
+`--cache-file=FILE`
-        Use and save the test results in FILE instead of `./config.cache'.
-Set FILE to `/dev/null' to disable caching when debugging `configure'.
+        Use and save the test results in FILE instead of `./config.cache`.
+Set FILE to `/dev/null` to disable caching when debugging `configure`.

-`--help'
+`--help`
-        Print a summary of `configure' options and exit.
+        Print a summary of `configure` options and exit.

-`--quiet'
+`--quiet`
-`--silent'
+`--silent`
-`-q'
+`-q`
         Do not print messages about checks being made.
-        To suppress all normal output, redirect it to `/dev/null'.
+        To suppress all normal output, redirect it to `/dev/null`.
         Error messages continue to print.

-`--srcdir=DIR'
+`--srcdir=DIR`
         Look for the package's source code in directory DIR.
-        Typically `configure' determines the directory automatically.
+        Typically `configure` determines the directory automatically.

-`--version'
+`--version`
-        Print the version of `autoconf' used to generate the `configure' script and exit.
+        Print the version of `autoconf` used to generate the `configure` script and exit.

-Other options that are rarely used are available in the `configure' script.
+Other options that are rarely used are available in the `configure` script.
-Use the `--help' option to print a list.
+Use the `--help` option to print a list.

 # Installation Notes for Windows 10